Kithin7/dotpy/README.md

 # pypy
-First attempts at programs made in python.
+First attempts at programming in python.
 This is really just a bunch of random scripts.

+Check out [Set_game](https://github.com/Kithin7/dotpy/tree/master/Set_game) for something fun :D

 I am new to programming, so I promise nothing but interest in what I make.
 Thanks for your visit :)

-Please give credit if any code is borrowed or used!